-C3396E: Source file-name 'filename' cannot be configured C3403E: alloca state not defined Obsolete from 2.2 onwards; C3410W: Option <option> has been obsoleted For example: armcc --dwarf1 Error: C3410W: Option --dwarf1 has been obsoleted Use --dwarf2 instead C3421W: write to string literal There is a write through a pointer, which has been assigned to point at a literal string.
+''' C3075E: Can't open <entity> for output C3078E: stdin ('-') combined with other files C3079E: <entity> command with no effect C3403E: alloca_state not defined C3419W: dynamic stack alignment veneer inserted in <entity> This warning is given when compiling irq functions for --cpu=Cortex-M3-rev0 to force the stack to be 8-byte aligned on entry into the interrupt.
+C3421W: write to string literal There is a write through a pointer, which has been assigned to point at a literal string.
 The behaviour is undefined by to the ANSI standard; a subsequent read from the location written may not reflect the write.
-C3433E: <option> selection is incompatible with restrictions in '<constraintfile>' The feature-restricted toolkit that uses a 'constraints file' is not installed correctly.
-Try re-installing.
-C3435E: reference to <xxxx> not allowed C3447E: option '-E' and input file <filename> type conflict Example: "armcc -E foo.s" Obsolete from 2.2 onwards; C3455E: cannot form pointer to <function> function C3463E: Invalid combination of memory access attributes C3464E: Maximum pointer alignment must be a power of 2 Obsolete from 2.2 onwards; C3465E: The in-memory file system is obsolete, use the normal include mechanisms Please see Section 2.2.2 and Section 2.2.3 of the RVCT 2.2 Compiler and Libraries Guide for more information or http://www.arm.com/support/faqdev/1363.html : Libraries - Header file searching with -I and -J. C3466W: Feedback line ignored, unrecognised pattern Obsolete from 2.2 onwards; C3473E: unknown CPU <cpu> Obsolete from 2.2 onwards; C3481E: Bad --diag_style argument style C3484E: Minimum toplevel array alignment must be 1, 2, 4 or C3486W: option '<option>' causes input file '<filename>' to be ignored C3487E: read outside stack frame from address based on '<var>' C3488E: write outside stack frame from address based on '<var>' For example : void foo(void) { unsigned int pntr; pntr = (unsigned int)&pntr; pntr -=4; pntr = (unsigned int)pntr;
+C3435E: reference to <entity> not allowed C3447E: option '-E' and input file '<filename>' type conflict C3463E: Invalid combination of memory access attributes C3464E: Maximum pointer alignment must be a power of 2 C3466W: Feedback line ignored, unrecognised pattern C3484E: Minimum toplevel array alignment must be 1, 2, 4 or 8 C3486W: option '-<optionchar>' causes input file '<filename>' to be ignored C3487E: read from variable '<var>' with offset out of bounds For example: void foo(void) { unsigned int pntr; pntr = (unsigned int)&pntr; pntr -=4: pntr = (unsigned int)pntr; C3488E: write to variable '<var>' with offset out of bounds C3489E: vfp_status() intrinsic not supported for targets without VFP C3490W: instruction set switching using file extension is deprecated '''